-Most woodworking projects you're likely to take on make use of a router.
-From applying a simple decorative edge profile to making perfect dovetail joints and everything in-between, you’ll soon discover that a router is the most versatile tool in your workshop.
-Here, we've got expert reviews of all the best routers, router tables and router lifts on the market, plus advice and tips on how to make the most of it all.
+Most woodworking projects make use of a router.
+From applying a simple decorative edge profile to making perfect dovetail joints and everything in-between, a router is the most versatile tool in your workshop.
+Here at Wood Router Reviews, we’ve got detailed reviews of all the best routers, router tables and router lifts on the market, plus advice and tips on how to take your routing skills to the next level.

 Now you’ve chosen the perfect router there’s a couple accessories that you really need to expand your skills and take on any woodworking project.
 First, you’ll want to get a Router Table.
 Mounting your router in a router table is the single biggest thing that you can do to increase your skills and routing capabilities.
 Here’s some of the best: